 Although your asbestos garage does not pose any immediate threat for you and your family, it is not something that is worth getting complacent with.
-The potential health risks of inhaling asbestos fibres are life-threatening and, as such, should not be taken lightly.
+The potential health risks of inhaling asbestos fibres are life-threatening and should not be taken lightly.

-So, if the garage is to be left as is, it must be checked regularly and diligently.
+So if the garage is to be left as it is, it must be checked regularly and diligently.

 First and foremost, you must make sure that there is no damage to the interior of the garage, paying particular attention to the roof and also ensuring that the walls are properly encapsulated with paint.
 This should be done monthly.
-If, after numerous checks, there is a significant period of degradation due to, say, extreme weather conditions – action should be taken.
+If there is a significant period of degradation due to extreme weather conditions – action should be taken.

 What to do if the asbestos needs removing